 Are Data Lakes Better than Data Warehouses?

-Tamara Dull notes that a Data Lake is not ‘Data Warehouse 2.0’ nor is it a replacement for the Data Warehouse: “So to answer the question—Isn’t a Data Lake just the data warehouse revisited?—my take is no.” Dull and colleague Anne Buff, Thought Leader for SAS Best Practices, outlined key differences in an online debate on Smart Data Collective:
+Tamara Dull notes that a Data Lake is not ‘Data Warehouse 2.0’ nor is it a replacement for the Data Warehouse: “So to answer the question—Isn’t a Data Lake just the data warehouse revisited?—my take is no.” John Morrell, the Senior Director of Product Marketing at Datameer also provided a number of important point on Data Lakes.
+These various discussions are paraphrased below.

 Data Warehouse vs. Data Lake